-Now, we must note that not every computer comes with the XHCI Hand Off, so if you check your BIOS and fail to find it, you should not worry because this is common.
+Now, we must note that not every computer comes with the XHCI Hand Off feature.
+If you check your BIOS and fail to find it, you should not worry, as this is a common occurrence.

-Let us discuss more deeply about what XHCI Hand Off is all about, and whether or not you should enable or disable it.
+Let us discuss XHCI Hand Off in more detail and determine whether you should enable or disable it.

 XHCI Hand-Off is a feature that controls how your USB 3.0 port works on your computer.
-You see, when the XHCI Hand-Off mode is enabled and up and running, your USB 3.0 ports will function as a typical USB 3.0 port.
+You see, when the XHCI Hand-Off mode is enabled and operational, your USB 3.0 ports will function as standard USB 3.0 ports.
 However, if the feature is disabled then the USB 3.0 ports will effectively transform into USB 2.0 ports.

-This means, whenever you attempt to transfer data, the speed will be similar to that of a USB 2.0 port, and that’s quite impressive if you ask us.
+This means that whenever you attempt to transfer data, the speed will be similar to that of a USB 2.0 port, which is quite impressive, if you ask us.

-We should point out that for computers running Windows 11/10, the XHCI Hand-Off is automatically turned on.
+We should note that for computers running Windows 11/10, the XHCI Hand-Off feature is automatically enabled.
 However, if you choose to downgrade to Windows 7, 8, or even Vista, then the feature will be disabled by default.
 It will then be up to you to manually enable it from the BIOS settings.

-From our understanding, the majority of motherboards right now tend to have more than one SHCI handoff mode, and this is something that depends on the availability of the driver along with the overall motherboard functionality.
+From our understanding, the majority of motherboards currently available tend to have more than one SHCI handoff mode, which depends on the availability of the driver and the overall motherboard functionality.

 - Auto XHCI handoff: When it comes down to auto mode, your USB ports will act as USB 2.0 ports until the correct USB 3.0 drivers are installed in the BIOS.
-Once the driver is installed, you are required to reboot the computer to establish USB 3.0 as the default going forward.
+Once the driver is installed, you must reboot the computer to establish USB 3.0 as the default setting going forward.

 - XHCI handoff smart mode: In terms of smart mode, it is very similar to auto mode in some respects.
-You see, it works the same as the auto mode when booting the Windows computer.
-However, we should point out that when a restart takes place, the BIOS takes note of the reboot and keeps the relevant drivers loaded in system memory.
-This ensures that the USB 3.0 ports will never deprecate to USB 2.0 on boot, and that’s a great addition from our point of view.
+You see, it works the same way as auto mode when booting a Windows computer.
+However, we should note that when a restart occurs, the BIOS records the reboot and retains the relevant drivers in system memory.
+This ensures that the USB 3.0 ports will never downgrade to USB 2.0 on boot, and that’s a great addition from our point of view.

 XHCI vs EHCI

-There aren’t many differences between both technologies outside of the USB version they support.
+There aren’t many differences between the two technologies, except for the USB version they support.
 You see, XHCI is linked with USB 3.0, while EHCI supports USB 2.0.
-So, as it stands, XHCI is more advanced, due to supporting a higher version of USB, but not for anything else.
+So, as it stands, XHCI is more advanced, as it supports a higher version of USB, but not for anything else.

-Now, it should be noted that XHCI is primarily seen on 100 series motherboards and higher, which correlates significantly with the 6th generation and higher of Intel processors.
+It is worth noting that XHCI is primarily found on 100-series motherboards and higher, which correlates significantly with Intel processors from the 6th generation and higher.

 READ: How to fix USB 3.0 slow transfer speed in Windows

-Enabling XHCI hand off depends on what you want for your computer.
-If you require USB 3.0 functionality, then enable it in haste.
-However, if your operating system of choice is Windows 7 or earlier, then you should disable it if you want faster input.
+Enabling XHCI Hand Off depends on what you want for your computer.
+If you require USB 3.0 functionality, you may enable it, especially if you are using Windows 11 or Windows 10.
+However, if you are using an older operating system, you should disable it to achieve faster input.

 READ: USB Composite Device is an older USB device and might not work with USB 3.0